Chips

 This happens irrespective of obfuscation techniques, including when malware hides within virtualized guests and without needing intrusive techniques like code injection or performing complex hypervisor introspection, he added.

-Additional performance gains can be achieved by offloading some machine learning to Intel’s integrated graphics processing unit (GPU).
+Offloading some machine learning to Intel’s integrated graphics processing unit (GPU) can achieve additional performance gains.

 Selvaraj explained that the TDT technology is based on telemetry signals coming directly from the PMU, the unit that records low-level information about performance and microarchitectural execution characteristics of instructions processed by the CPU.

-Coin miners make heavy use of repeated mathematical operations and this activity is recorded by the PMU, which triggers a signal when a certain usage threshold is reached.
+Coin miners heavily use repeated mathematical operations, and the PMU records this activity, which triggers a signal when a certain usage threshold is reached.

 “Intel’s TDT allows the use of machine learning to generically block cryptojacking attacks based on repeated mathematical operations performed by cryptominers,” explained Rohit Dhamankar, vice president for threat intelligence products at Alert Logic, an application and infrastructure security company in Houston.